kubestash/docs/docs/guides/kubedump/cluster/index.md

 gcs-repository-cluster-resourcesckup-frequent-backup-1708694700   gcs-repository   frequent-backup   2024-02-23T13:25:00Z   Delete            Succeeded   22m
 ```

-Now, if we navigate to the GCS bucket, we will see the backed up data has been stored in `/manifest/cluster` directory as specified by `.spec.backend.gcs.prefix` field of the `Repository` object.
+Now, if we navigate to the GCS bucket, we will see the backed up data stored in the `demo/cluster-manifests/repository/v1/frequent-backup/manifest` directory.
+KubeStash also keeps the backup for `Snapshot` YAMLs, which can be found in the` demo/cluster-manifests/repository/snapshots` directory.

 <figure align="center">
   <img alt="Backup data in GCS Bucket" src="/docs/guides/kubedump/cluster/images/cluster_manifests_backup.png">
   <figcaption align="center">Fig: Backup data in GCS Bucket</figcaption>
 </figure>

-> Note: KubeStash keeps all the backed-up data encrypted.
-So, data in the backend will not make any sense until they are decrypted.
+> Note: KubeStash keeps all the dumped data encrypted in the backup directory meaning the dumped files won't contain any readable data until decryption.

 ## Restore